-Updating a secret stored in 1Password and VaultSecret#
+Updating a secret stored in 1Password#

-Vault Secrets Operator reconciles any changes as well by comparing Vault’s state with that of any
+Once the secrets have been synced, Vault Secrets Operator reconciles any changes as well by comparing Vault’s state with that of any

 VaultSecret resources every 60 seconds.